Hawk210044/Course-3/Codename.md

 ##Feature and activity name

-featureNames - data from features.txt
+featureNames - data from features.txt.
 activityLabels - data from activity_labels.txt

 ## Training and test data